pragsmike/PromptCritical/docs/RISKS.md

 **Mitigation**:
 - The `pcrit.pop` component already validates template fields upon ingestion.
 - The meta-prompts used by the `vary` command must be carefully designed to preserve or correctly modify template variables.
-- The `evaluate` command should have a validation step to ensure all prompts in a population have the required `{{INPUT_TEXT}}` field before starting a contest.
+- The `evaluate` command has a validation step to ensure all prompts in a population have the required `{{INPUT_TEXT}}` field before starting a contest.

 ## 6. **Meta-Prompt Bias/Limitations**
 **Risk**: The initial meta-prompts used by the `vary` command may have inherent biases that constrain the evolutionary search space and prevent novel solutions from emerging.